Harrynoqs/Portfolio-Setup-and-Mobile-firs/readme.md

 Portfolio-Setup-and-Mobile-first Contact page.
-Project Description The Primary purpose of this project is to complete the mobile version of my portfolio website.
+Project Description The Primary purpose of this project is to complete the desktop version of my portfolio website.

 Objectives
+build desktop version of portfolio website
 Build a Toolbar for the project
 Build a headline section for the project
 Build the About Section